AdamMagaluk/epic-tracker/README.md

 Current work in progress. http://epicstats.herokuapp.com/MtBrighton

-All data is provided from EpicMix.com
+All data was gathered from EpicMix.com

+## License

+MIT